expothecary/geo_sql/README.md

 The goals of this library are:

  * Ease: fast to get started, hide complexity where possible
- * Portability: currently supports PostGIS and SpatialLite.
+ * Portability: currently supports PostGIS and SpatiaLite.
  * Completeness: extensive support for GIS SQL functions, not just the most common ones.
  * Clarity: Functions organized by their availability and standards compliance
  * Utility: Provide out-of-the-box support for complete worfklows.
 Mapbox vector tile